mitre/caldera/README.md

 Once confirmed, move to a browser at 127.0.0.1 and click into the plugins -> terminal section and deploy a terminal agent on a compromised host using the 1-line delivery commmands available.
 Then, refresh and check the sessions drop-down and you should see a new reverse-shell session.
 Select this session and use the UI to manually interact with the host.

-Can you figure out how to deploy the reverse-shell by running a regular CALDERA operation?
+Did you know you can run a normal CALDERA operation using terminal agents?

 ## Developers